autumn-mck/site-astro/src/content/markdownPosts/blog/2025/posiwid/index.md

 I've attempted to contact my local MLAs with the following email, not that I expected much to come out of that alone.
 (Did you know you can contact your local MLAs about transferred matters, including health?
 You can see who represents you using [TheyWorkForYou](https://www.theyworkforyou.com/), and see their phone numbers or email addresses on the [Northern Ireland Assembly](https://aims.niassembly.gov.uk/mlas/emails.aspx) website!)

-So far I have received responses from 2 of my 5 MLAs.
+I received responses from 2 of my 5 MLAs.

 <section>